nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > The rule for `edit` command is the same as `add` command

 Examples:
 * `list`<br>
   `edit 1 \desc watch NBA \remind_at this Sunday 8am`<br>
   Suppose originally, the description of this task is `watch nba`, it will be change to `watch NBA`.
-  The remind time will also be updated to the specified one: `this Sunday 8am`.
+  The reminder time will also be updated to the specified one: `this Sunday 8am`.

 ### Listing all the tags : `list_tag`, `ls_tag`